CMS-Enterprise/eks-core/README.md

 ```

 ### Notes:
-- This EKS core module was co developed with other IUSG cloud engineering contractors such as Leidos and Samtek.
+- This EKS core module was co-developed with other IUSG cloud engineering contractors such as Leidos and Samtek.